 The Awards are hosted by Communication Director, the magazine for corporate communications and public relations, which is distributed worldwide with special editions for Europe and Asia-Pacific.

-The Awards are open to public relations, communications, brand building and reputation management professionals from companies, consultancies, associations, institutions and NGOs whose work has displayed exceptional talent and ability.
+The Excellence Awards are open to public relations, communications, brand building and reputation management professionals from companies, consultancies, associations, institutions, universities and NGOs whose work has displayed exceptional talent and ability.

 The early deadline for all applications is 23 September 2016 (midnight CET).
 Late deadline is 5 October 2016 (midnight CET).
 Entries in the late deadline period, will be charged 90 Euro extra per entry.